gruntwork-io/terragrunt-infrastructure-modules-example/examples/mysql/README.md

-# MySQL on RDS example
+# MySQL on RDS Example

 This is an example of how to use the [mysql module](/modules/mysql).